-In all scenarios a direct remote consultation with the patient should be sought.
-Where it is not possible to speak with the patient directly (i.e. where it concerns a young child or where an adult lacks capacity) then assessment should include discussion with a parent/relative/carer where appropriate.
+In all scenarios a direct remote consultation with the individual should be sought.
+Where it is not possible for the individual to carry out the remote consultation directly (i.e. where it concerns a young child or where an adult lacks capacity) then the assessment should include a consultation with a parent/relative/carer where appropriate.

 Online screening questionnaires, completed by the individual, are used by some organisations to assess the individual’s suitability for a particular intervention (e.g. oral contraception).
 A PGD can be used to make a supply following the screening of an online assessment by a healthcare professional listed within the PGD legislation.